 If you’re looking for a unique getaway, Bowerbird Stays has a variety of cosy cabins to choose from, including a mid-century modern treehouse, Scandi-Chic hideaways and a beach camp by the lake.
-Read about our getaway to Lake of the Woods at Bowerbird Beach Camp.
+Read about our getaway to Lake of the Woods at Bowerbird Beach Camp and our cosy cabin stay at Riding Mountain National Park.
 Or alternatively, take a look at their other cabins here.

 The Container Design